softblox-llc/old-outdated-api/README.md

-e# If you use this, read the [license](https://github.com/softblox-llc/old-outdated-api/blob/main/LICENSE) first.
+# If you use this, read the [license](https://github.com/softblox-llc/old-outdated-api/blob/main/LICENSE) first.